UK government to block Scottish gender bill

 The UK government has decided to block a controversial Scottish bill designed to make it easier for people to change their legally recognised gender.

-Ministers in Westminster are concerned the bill affects UK-wide equality laws.
+Ministers are concerned the bill conflicts with GB-wide equality laws.

 It will be the first ever use a Section 35 order, which stops a Scottish bill from becoming law.